DSCR Loans Explained: What Landlords Need to Know Before Applying

 BRRRR Strategy Exit

-The BRRRR method — Buy, Rehab, Rent, Refinance, Repeat — depends on having a reliable refinance exit after the rehab phase.
-A DSCR loan is the go-to product for that refinance.
-You use a short-term fix and flip loan or bridge loan to acquire and rehab the property, stabilize it with a tenant, then refinance into a 30-year DSCR note to pull out your capital and repeat the process.
+The BRRRR method — Buy, Rehab, Rent, Refinance, Repeat — depends on a reliable refinance exit after the rehab phase.
+A DSCR loan is the go-to product.
+You use a short-term fix and flip loan to acquire and rehab the property, stabilize it with a tenant, then refinance into a 30-year DSCR note to pull out your capital.

 Self-Employed Investors

-This is arguably the most common use case.
-If you are a business owner, independent contractor, or full-time investor whose tax returns are optimized for deductions rather than income, conventional underwriting will penalize you.
+If your tax returns are optimized for deductions rather than income, conventional underwriting will penalize you.
 DSCR lending sidesteps that entirely.
 Your personal income is irrelevant — only the property's performance matters.

 Short-Term Rental Properties

-Many DSCR lenders now underwrite short-term rentals (Airbnb, VRBO) using projected income from platforms like AirDNA or actual booking history.
-If you are buying in a strong STR market, DSCR financing lets you leverage that higher rental income to qualify — something conventional lenders will not do.
+Many DSCR lenders underwrite short-term rentals (Airbnb, VRBO) using projected income from platforms like AirDNA or actual booking history.

 How to Apply for a DSCR Loan with Trilith Funding

 At Trilith Funding, DSCR loans are one of our core loan products.
 We fund rental property acquisitions, refinances, and cash-out refinances nationwide.
-Our process is straightforward: tell us about the property, the rent (or projected rent), and the deal structure.
+Tell us about the property, the rent (or projected rent), and the deal structure.
 We will confirm the DSCR, issue a term sheet, and move toward closing.

 No tax returns.
 No income verification.
 No employment check.
 Just the deal.